numpy/numpy/doc/source/user/c-info.python-as-glue.rst

 approach is that it works entirely in pure C++ without introducing a new syntax.
 Many users of C++ report that Boost.Python makes it possible to combine the best of both worlds in a seamless fashion.
 Using Boost to wrap simple C-subroutines is usually over-kill.
-It's primary purpose is to make C++ classes available in Python.
+Its primary purpose is to make C++ classes available in Python.
 So, if you have a set of C++ classes that need to be integrated cleanly into Python, consider learning about and using Boost.Python.